St Martin-by-Looe, St Keyne and St Martin

 - Lt Ronald Baynton Picken, RAF, killed aged 20 in an air fight off Albania

-- Mabel Marion Picken, died aged 49
+- Mabel Marion Picken, née Winter, died aged 49

 - Notes